How to access information

 If you are unable to obtain information via other means (e.g. by requesting it informally or by a property search), you may wish to make a formal application for access to documents.

-The application fee from 1 July 2019 is $50.80 if you are applying for one or more documents that do not contain your personal information.
+The application fee is $51.70 if you are applying for one or more documents that do not contain your personal information.

 Processing and access charges